our Lead

 Your content should lead users via all three phases.
 For instance:

-• A guide clarifying concepts (informational)
+• A guide Clarifying Concepts (informational)

-• A article that contain comparison (commercial)
+• A article that contains a comparison (Commercial)

 When your content combine with intent, it enhances both search engine visibility and user experience